 This post contains affiliate links.
 If you purchase something through these links I may be compensated at no charge to you.

 Must know about social media.

-- Do not take people comments personally.
+Do not take peoples comments personally.
 People will say hurtful things in life, not just on social media.
 Do not pay attention.
 You are wonderful just the way you are.

 It’s a constant battle when it comes to kids and social media.
 My goal is to teach and instill these things in my eleven year old before she becomes a teen.
 I want her to be able to make decisions about social media before she gets into the Facebook world.

 What social media tips do you have when it comes to tweens?